runekaagaard/hypergen/DOCUMENTATION.rst

 hypergen.block(execution_groups)
 --------------------------------

-Blocks execution of events for the given execution groups.
-Use ``"*"`` to block all execution groups.
+Blocks execution of events for the given callback groups.
+Use ``"*"`` to block all callback groups.

 hypergen.release(execution_groups)
 --------------------------------

-Resumes execution of events for the given execution groups.
-Use ``"*"`` to resume all execution groups.
+Resumes execution of events for the given callback groups.
+Use ``"*"`` to resume all callback groups.

 hypergen.set_state(path, data, merge=False)
 -------------------------------------------